signalfx/splunk-otel-dotnet/docs/opamp-config.md

 effective-configuration resolution to fail.
 In this case, the agent omits the effective-configuration section but may still send the full-state report.

-The serialized effective configuration file is limited to 512 KiB.
+The serialized effective configuration file is limited to 4 MiB.
 Content that exceeds this limit is rejected rather than truncated.

 File-based configuration may report multiple active OTLP endpoints per signal.